Headlines Feb 2017

 Monash receives 17 million dollar grant for urban slum renewal project

 Congratulations to Prof Karin Leder and the Infectious Diseases Epidemiology unit along with Prof Rebekah Brown from the Monash Sustainable Development Institute on receiving a 17 million dollar grant.
 In one of only four such successes selected from over 600 applications worldwide, the Wellcome Trust (UK) awarded the prestigious grant to the Monash-led team for a research project that will potentially improve the lives of the more than a billion people living in urban slums globally.
 Read more on the SPHPM blog here.
-The Conversation article about the details of the project can be found here.
+The Conversation article with details of the project can be found here.

 Australia Day honours for SPHPM staff